Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Indicator/Application/Home_Assistant.md

 <br />

-Welcome to the Seeed SenseCAP Indicator and HomeAssistant development tutorial.
-This guide will walk you through the steps to integrate the SenseCAP Indicator with HomeAssistant.
+Welcome to the Seeed SenseCAP Indicator and Home Assistant development tutorial.
+This guide will walk you through the steps to integrate the SenseCAP Indicator with Home Assistant.

 ## Prerequisites